bioexcel/qmmm_bpg/docs/overview/overview.rst

 You should first calculate just the ENERGY of the system and check that this is sensible and that the SCF converges.
 This will ensure that there are not any errors in your DFT setup or QM atom selection.

-Before running a production QMMM calculation the value of the CUTOFF should be converged for the final choice of BASIS_SET, XC_FUNCTIONAL and any other parameters.
+Before running a production QM/MM calculation the value of the CUTOFF should be converged for the final choice of BASIS_SET, XC_FUNCTIONAL and any other parameters.
 How to do this is documented here: https://www.cp2k.org/howto:converging_cutoff